 In Animation Mode you can move, rotate, or scale the Game Object in the Scene View.
 This will automatically create Animation Curves for the position, rotation, and scale properties of the Animation Clip if they didn’t already exist, and keys on those Animation Curves will automatically be created at the currently previewed frame to store the respective values you changed.

-You can also manually create a keyframe using the .
-This will create a key for all the curves that are currently shown in the Animation View.
-If you want to only show curves for a subset of the properties in the property list, you can select those properties.
+You can manually create a keyframe using the .
+This will create a key for all the properties that are currently selected in the Animation View.
 This is useful for selectively adding keys to specific properties only.

 The Animation Clip can be played back at anytime by clicking the in the Animation View.